-Once rare like a legendary loot drop, new MMOs are more common the ever.
-And as part of a genre built upon freedom and vast numbers of players coming together, they’re among the most ambitious games around.
-Each one promises a sprawling world, a vibrant community, and enough content to make Geralt blush and go all dizzy.
+Once rare like a legendary loot drop, new MMOs are now more common than ever.
+And as part of a genre built upon freedom and vast numbers of players coming together, they are among the most ambitious games around.
+Each one promises a sprawling world, a vibrant community, and enough content to make you blush and go all dizzy.
 New MMORPGs are full of potential, but they’re also precariously close to failure – history is littered with MMOs that have had their moment in the spotlight or never garnered the attention they deserved.

-In the interest of saving you hours spent in character creation for a game you might not even like, we’ve compiled a handy list of all the new and upcoming MMOs in 2017 that are actually worth your time.
-Of course the new MMORPG scene can be a limited one, and we’ve broadened our criteria to new massively multiplayer online games with RPG elements, so expect a couple of twists on the genre.
-So, from newly updated sword and sorcery classics to emerging action-RPGs, these are the new MMOs you should take note of.
+In the interest of saving you hours spent in character creation for a game you might not even like, we have compiled a handy list of all the new MMOs that are worth your time.
+But we have also gone one step further: as the worlds of MMORPGs are ever-changing, we have included games with recent updates, new content drops, and the like, plus new massively multiplayer online games with RPG elements.
+So, from newly updated sword-and-sorcery classics to emerging action-RPGs, these are the new MMOs you should be paying attention to.

 Revelation Online is one of many new MMORPGs making the journey from East to West, but it stands out amongst many of its competitors because of its stylish, free-flowing combat, ludicrously deep character creation and progression systems, and gorgeous open world.
 It also has plenty of content for players of every MMO denomination, whether you’re after a solid PvE grind packed with questlines and NPCs or just want to hunt down and kill your fellow virtual man in PvP duels and battles.

 It’s also got one particularly neat trick up its sleeve: you can reset your character at any point.
 For free.
 If you’ve ever ploughed 60 hours into an MMORPG and realised you’d rather be a ranged build than melee then you’ll know how valuable such a feature is to the amount of free time you have.